Are you considering visiting Munich in winter?

 Overall

-Snow-covered Munich is a winter wonderland that should be experienced by anyone that can make the trip.
+Snow-covered Munich during winter is a wonderland that should be experienced by anyone that can make the trip.
 Warm Glühwein, cosy Christmas tours, and beautiful lighting all make for a magical time that won’t soon be forgotten.

 I do highly recommend learning some of the common German phrases before visiting.
 Most people you come across will speak English, so don’t feel discouraged about exploring the city.
 But it does help to know a few common greetings and words for navigating around.